gaehlerm/SoftwareEngineering/README.md

 // reference to meyers book. or skip this part?

-In case you've ever heared of the pimpl (pointer to implementation) idiom, it has the same goal.
+In case you've ever heard of the pimpl (pointer to implementation) idiom, it has the same goal.
 It achieves it by using pointers instead of abstract base classes or interfaces.
 There’s no need to use it.
 Defining interfaces is the strictly better option than using pimpl.

 ## Summary